 QSuper Board strongly refutes the allegations made in the class action proceedings brought against it, and is vigorously defending the claim.

-As the Class Action is before the Court, we are unable to speak further about the class action or advise you about it.
+As the class action is before the Court, we are unable to speak further about the class action or advise you about it.

-QSuper (Respondent) encourages you to visit this page from time to time, as periodic updates to the following Q&A may be agreed with Shine Lawyers, on behalf of the Applicant.
+QSuper encourages you to visit this page from time to time, as periodic updates to the following Q&A may be agreed with Shine Lawyers, on behalf of the Applicant.

 Further information

-For more information, refer to Shine Lawyers’ Webpage in relation to the QSuper Class Action.
+For more information, refer to Shine Lawyers’ webpage in relation to the QSuper Class Action.
 You can also seek independent legal advice.

 Disclaimer